 Nature walks at Echo Point is very popular and one of the best things to do in Munnar.
-Likewise, voyagers can go for trekking through the adjacent coffee, tea and spice plantations and fields.
-Cool air with quiet tranquil environment makes Echo Point a much loved spot among travelers to Munnar.
+Likewise, voyagers can go trekking through the adjacent coffee, tea and spice plantations and fields.
+Cool air with a quiet tranquil environment makes Echo Point a much-loved spot among travellers to Munnar.

 Learn the art of tea making

 Visit the century-old tea factories like Lock Hart Tea Factory where you can taste and pick up the finest tea in the country.
 Of most interest is the Tata Tea Museum where you can witness tea-processing.
 The museum traces the growth and evolution of tea plantations in Munnar right from the tea sapling to an automated tea factory where it is processed and shows how the tea making process has evolved over the years.
 Mechanism showing how tea is prepared from these leaves add to the delight.
 Simply stop your vehicle roadside, and experience the wonderful tea museum which is unique in its own way.